Feminism in India: Clothing

 Another issue that concerns women is the dress code expected of them.
 Islam requires both men and women to dress modestly; this concept is known as hijab and covers a wide interpretation of behavior and garments.
 There is mixed opinion among feminists over extremes of externally imposed control.
-Women from other religions are also expected to follow dress codes.

 In 2014, an Indian family court in Mumbai ruled that a husband objecting to his wife wearing a kurta and jeans and forcing her to wear a sari amounts to cruelty inflicted by the husband and can be a ground to seek divorce.
 The wife was thus granted a divorce on the ground of cruelty as defined under section 27(1)(d) of Special Marriage Act, 1954.

 Theology

 Hindu community

 In the Hindu religion, there has been partial success in terms of gender equality reform laws and family law.
 While this is a major advancement relative to other religions in India, it is still not a complete triumph in terms of feminism and relieving oppression.
 Gandhi came up with the term stree shakti (women power) for the concept of womanhood.
 In the Hindu religion, Gods are not exclusively male.
 Hinduism sheds a positive light on femininity; females are considered to complement and complete their male counterparts.
 It is important to note that both the deity of knowledge and the deity of wealth are female.
 In 1991, the Kerala High Court restricted entry of women above the age of 10 and below the age of 50 from Sabarimala Shrine as they were of the menstruating age.
 However, on 28 September 2018, the Supreme Court of India lifted the ban on the entry of women.
 It said that discrimination against women on any grounds, even religious, is unconstitutional.